 Quick TFSA Catch Up

-Back in 2008, the federal government announced the creation of a TFSA.
-It’s meant to encourage Canadians to save, with funds that are easily accessible and generate tax-free income.
-The introduction of the TFSA gives consumers a powerful savings tool to help them reach their savings goals.
+The federal government created the TFSA in 2009 to encourage Canadians to save.
+By design, the account would be easily accessible and generate tax-free income.
+The introduction of the TFSA gives consumers a powerful savings tool to help them reach their goals.

 Do you have an active will?